Marak/resourceful-coder/README.md

 # Resourceful-coder

-Converts resourceful resource back into the JavaScript code which created them.
+Converts resourceful resources back into the JavaScript code which created them.

 ## You should probably not be using this project